entando/entando-docs/vuepress/docs/docs/reference/deployment-structure.md

 #### Customization
 The _entando-de-app_ is very likely to be customized as part of an Entando implementation.
 This image can be customized with new APIs, legacy Entando plugins, new database tables, or other extensions to the _entando-core_.
-It is highly recommended that most extensions to the platform in Entando 6 occur in microservices, however for legacy integrations, extensions to the CMS, or migrations from earlier Entando versions many applications will make changes to the _entando-de-app_.
+It is highly recommended that most extensions to the platform in Entando 6 occur in microservices.
+However, legacy integrations, extensions to the CMS, and migrations from earlier Entando versions may require changes to the _entando-de-app_.

 ## app-builder
 The _app-builder_ is the front end of the _entando-de-app_.
 It communicates with the _entando-de-app_ via [REST